httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 risks for clients (see {{pinrisks}}).

-Authentication for HTTP over TLS is described in Section 3.1 of {{RFC2818}}, noting the additional requirements in {{I-D.ietf-httpbis-alt-svc}}.
+Authentication for HTTP over TLS is described in Section 3.1 of {{RFC2818}}, noting the additional requirements in Section 2.1 of {{I-D.ietf-httpbis-alt-svc}}.
 The header field MUST be ignored if strong authentication fails; otherwise, an attacker could create a persistent denial of service by falsifying a commitment.

 The commitment to use authenticated TLS persists for a period determined by the value of the `ma`